GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

     - *Single SP*:
     - *Federation/Aggregate*

-The Trust Relationship (TR) can be added by clicking the `Add` button located in the lower left side of the page.
+Click the `Add` button in the lower left side of the page to add the TR.

 ## NameID